rana3010/db-engine-with-bashScript/README.md

 ![Screenshot from 2022-01-21 23-39-43](https://user-images.githubusercontent.com/42323978/150604087-cc78bf7d-40b0-4391-94b4-011183f1d216.png)

-Or you can run any of our scripts separately:
+Or you can run any of our scripts separately :
 ```bash
 createDB
 connectDB